 The award-winning EMBRACE therapeutic model is an enabling, relational, co-produced, formulation-driven, trauma-informed, asset-based and discovery-focused programme – phew!

 During the four-phase, two-year programme, people’s co-created care and safety plans are based on The Interpersonal Theory of Suicidal Behaviour (Joiner, 2005).
 This reduces a sense of loneliness and increases a sense of purpose, whilst managing emotional intensity difficulties.

 EMBRACE is a group therapeutic programme, offering a safe and supportive environment for an individual to develop, grow and change.
 We believe that everyone’s behaviour has meaning, and represents communication which deserves understanding.
 EMBRACE supports people to understand how they relate to others, and how others relate to them.
 The group believes that everybody is unique, and nobody should be defined by their problems alone.
-During the coronavirus pandemic, the group has been meeting online to keep helping each other through these difficult times.
+EMBRACE met online during coronavirus lockdown and is now back to weekly in-person sessions in Slough.

 Friends and Family

 The EMBRACE group holds regular supportive sessions for members’ friends and family.
 Through ongoing feedback, we have developed specific topics for sessional discussions and workshops.
 For example, the community developed training videos on how to deal with complex situations regarding mental health, and used these as a starting point towards conversations to normalise and de-stigmatise distressing life events.
 Please visit our login area or our YouTube channel to learn more.